Park Policies

 BYO Gas BBQ’s

 Guests are welcome to bring their own gas bbq’s but please be mindful of where you set it up.
 If there is no lid while cooking and/or the fat drain/ collector is poor, they should not be placed on verandas for obvious reasons.
-If setting up off veranda, locate so no obstruction to other guests as they walk and ride by and preferably store off lawns at night so sprinklers are unobstructed.
+If setting up off veranda, locate so no obstruction to other guests as they walk and ride by and preferably store off lawns at night so sprinklers are not obstructed.

 Guests at Siesta Park have always enjoyed swimming in the calm and clear waters of the Bay in season.
 Please be aware of the seasonal presence of small jellyfish with trailing stings commonly known as ‘stingers’.
 If you are unaccustomed to them we can offer you some information at the Reception to help you avoid being stung and how best to deal with a sting.